Blendify/blender-manual/blender_docs/manual/compositing/types/color/z_combine.rst

 Image
    If both Z values are equal, it will use the foreground image.
-   Whichever Z-value is less decides which image pixel is used.
+   Whichever Z value is less decides which image pixel is used.
    See :term:`Z-buffer`.
 Z
-   The combined Z-depth, which allows to thread multiple Z-combines together.
+   The combined Z depth, which allows to thread multiple Z-combines together.

 Examples